-Bound variables may be referred to in replacements, which allows for copying parts of the matched input to the substituted output, but they may also be referred to later in the pattern in which they are bound or in other subsequent patterns.
-References to bound variables have unification semantics, that is, they can only be matched by an exact copy of their bound subtree (Figure 6).
-For efficiency reasons, TXL provides only one-way unification, that is, the binding occurrence of a pattern variable must be the first occurrence.
+Bound variables may be referred to in replacements, which allows for copying parts of the matched input to the substituted output, but they may also be referred to later in the pattern in which they are bound or in other subsequent patterns, allowing for non-linear pattern matching[46].
+References to bound variables have copy semantics, that is, they can only be matched by an exact copy of their bound subtree (Figure 6).
+For efficiency reasons, TXL provides only one-way pattern matching, that is, the binding occurrence of a pattern variable must be the first occurrence.